Home » Algebra » Derivation of Annuity Formulas

 \end{align}

-Finding the value PV looks frightening but is actually trivial.
-Imagine you could find a bank in these troubled times that you would want to trust with your money in all eternity.
-And that, even better, could plausibly promise paying interest r on your deposits during all that time.
-Well, you rush to deposit $1 to never touch that amount again.
-In exchange, the bank annually pays you the interest C=$1*r.
-Now, what would you pay for the right to receive $1*r in all eternity?
-But the question already has an answer, since $1 were deposited and the bank gets to keep the amount for ever.
-So, the below equation captures the hypothetical scenario:
+Imagine you could find a bank in these troubled times which you would want to forever trust with your money.
+A bank which, even better, could plausibly promise to pay interest on your deposits into the far future.
+Delightedly, you rush to deposit and never touch again an amount of $1.
+In exchange, the bank pays annual interest of C=$1*r.
+Now, how would you value the right to annually receive $1*r in all eternity?
+But the question already has an answer, since the price you paid was the $1 that you deposited.
+Therefore, PV in equation (3) will be $1:

 \begin{align}